streamnative/function-mesh-website/docs/function-mesh/run-function-mesh.md

 ## Package Pulsar Functions

-For details about how to package Pulsar Functions, see [package Pulsar Functions](/connectors/run-function.md#package-pulsar-functions).
+For details about how to package Pulsar Functions, see [package Pulsar Functions](/functions/run-function.md#package-pulsar-functions).

 ## Submit Function Mesh

-This section describes how to submit Pulsar connectors and Pulsar functions through Function Mesh.
+This section describes how to submit Pulsar connectors and Pulsar functions through Function Mesh CRDs.

 ### Prerequisites